The Shimura curve of discriminant 15 and topological automorphic forms: Introduction

 On $D$ there is a reduced norm $N(a + bx + cy + dxy) = a^2 + 3b^2 - 5c^2 -15d^2$ which is multiplicative, and under $\tau$ it corresponds to the determinant.

 Within $D$ there is also a subring

 generated by $y$ and $\omega = \frac{-1+x}{2}$.
 The ring $\Lambda$ is maximal among finitely generated submodules closed under the multiplication (a maximal order), and any other such subring is conjugate to $\Lambda$ \cite{eichler-idealclasses}.
-We obtain an embedding
+We obtain an embedding of the norm-1 subgroup:

-which gives the action of the norm-1 elements of $\Lambda$ on the complex upper half-plane ${\cal H}$.
-The quotient orbifold ${\cal H} / \Lambda^{N=1} = {\cal X}^D_{\mb C}$ is called the complex Shimura curve of discriminant $15$, and it is a parametrizing object for $2$-dimensional complex abelian varieties $A$ equipped with an action of $\Lambda$ (``fake elliptic curves'').
-The orbifold structure reflects the fact that such objects $A$ possess automorphisms.
+This gives the action of the norm-1 elements of $\Lambda$ on the complex upper half-plane ${\cal H}$.
+The quotient orbifold ${\cal H} / \Lambda^{N=1} = {\cal X}^D_{\mb C}$ is called the complex Shimura curve of discriminant $15$, and it is a parametrizing object for $2$-dimensional complex abelian varieties $A$ equipped with an action of $\Lambda$ (sometimes called ``fake elliptic curves'').
+The orbifold structure reflects the fact that such objects $A$ often possess automorphisms.

 The object ${\cal X}^D_{\mb C}$, through this interpretation as a parametrizing object, has an algebraic lift.
 Over $\mb Z[1/15]$, there is a {\em stack} ${\cal X}^D$ such that maps $S \to {\cal X}^D$ parametrize 2-dimensional abelian schemes $A/S$ with an action of $\Lambda$.
 There is an underlying coarse moduli scheme $X^D$ which is a smooth curve over $\mb Z[1/15]$ \cite{morita-shimuracurvereduction}.
 The first goal of this paper is purely algebraic: it is to determine defining equations for $X^D$.
 As in \cite{shimc}, this builds on previous work of Kurihara~\cite{kurihara-equations} and Elkies~\cite{elkies-computations}.